Landen-R/chess/README.md

 # chess
-uses an ai chess bot to play chess the pngs are funky but its ok
+uses an ai chess bot to play chess the pngs are funky but its ok its pretty easy to win against dificultyu is set to medium thats abouyt it